Professional Bull Riders: Ford Super Duty Challenge

-From 2005 to 2008, this challenge gave the top 45 bull riders an opportunity to compete for a $1 million bonus.
+From 2005 through 2008, this challenge gave the top 45 bull riders an opportunity to compete for a $1 million bonus.
 One elite bull rider won a Ford Super Duty pickup truck and one won a $1 million bonus through the achievement of performance milestones.
 The bull riders competed at seven pre-determined BFTS events.
 Winners of these events became eligible for incentives.
 A bull rider who won two or more events became eligible to win the $1 million bonus and had to win the PBR BFTS World Finals event.
 The bull rider that finished the highest in the event aggregate won the Super Duty truck.
 Adriano Moraes drove away with the 2005 Ford Super Duty.

 Enterprise Rent-A-Car Ride with the Best Bonus

 Beginning in 2004, the rider who won the previous BFTS event had a chance to win $5,000 courtesy of Enterprise Rent-A-Car if he successfully covered his bull during the first round of the next BFTS two-day event.
 If he rode his first round bull, then he had the chance to ride for an additional $5,000 during the second round.

 By 2007, the challenge was modified; the rider who won the previous long round at a regular season BFTS event, regardless if it was a two or three-day event, was offered the chance to win $5,000 if he successfully rode his next long-round bull.
-If the rider failed to make a qualified ride, the money went to the bull’s stock contractor(s).
-This challenge was discontinued after 2010.
+If the rider failed to make a qualified ride, the money went to the bull's stock contractor(s).

-Cabela's World’s Foremost Ride
+Cabela's World's Foremost Ride

-From 2005 to 2009, Cabela's paid the rider who scored the highest-marked ride at each BFTS regular-season event a $1,000 bonus.
+From 2005 through 2009, Cabela's paid the rider who scored the highest-marked ride at each BFTS regular-season event a $1,000 bonus.

-At the PBR World Finals, Cabela’s awarded $25,000 to the rider who scored the highest-marked ride of the BFTS regular season.
+At the PBR World Finals, Cabela's awarded $25,000 to the rider who scored the highest-marked ride of the BFTS regular season.
 If multiple riders tied for the highest-marked ride, the money was split between them.
-Cabela’s also awarded the riders who scored the second-highest and third-highest marked rides of the BFTS regular season $10,000 and $5,000, respectively.
+Cabela's also awarded the riders who scored the second-highest and third-highest marked rides of the BFTS regular season $10,000 and $5,000, respectively.
 The rider who scored the highest-marked ride of the World Finals was also awarded a $10,000 bonus.

 Salem NationaLease High Mark Bull Bonus

-From 2007 to 2009, the High Mark Bull Bonus sponsored by Salem NationaLease was paid to the stock contractor of the bull.
+From 2007 through 2009, the High Mark Bull Bonus sponsored by Salem NationaLease was paid to the stock contractor of the bull.
 The bonus was designated to the bull who received the highest bull score at each BFTS event.
 The bonus amount was a weekly amount of $1,250.
 The PBR World Finals were excluded.